Table of contents

-Online Psychiatrists welcomes adults between 19 and 65 years of age in Florida, New York, or New Jersey.
+Online Psychiatrists welcomes adults between 19 and 65 years of age.
 A dedicated psychiatrist who specializes in treating OCD cases offers in-person treatment and remote telepsychiatry and videopsychiatry sessions if you prefer to avoid the travel and receive online OCD therapy in the comfort of your own home.

-Most people experience disturbing or nagging thoughts on occasion, but if you suffer from OCD, the thoughts begin to haunt you.
+Most people experience disturbing or nagging thoughts on occasion, but if you suffer from Obsessive-compulsive disorder, the thoughts begin to haunt you.
 Once you start thinking about something, you can’t stop.
 For example, you may become fixated on simple questions, such as:

 With OCD, these thoughts become obsessions that lead to repetitive behaviors or compulsions that interfere with your daily life.
 You end up with two choices, neither of which are helpful: